-Electromagnetic compatibility, or EMC, is a property of devices which produce and come into contact with electromagnetic fields.
-EMC testing indicates to engineers whether a device is compatible with its electromagnetic environment and determines whether the device will produce EMI, or electromagnetic interference.
+EMC testing indicates to engineers whether a device is compatible with its electromagnetic environment and determines whether the device will produce EMI.
 In a world without EMC testing, the risk of helicopters falling out of the sky, respirators going silent or your cell phone losing its signal would increase.
-All of these machines produce electromagnetic fields, and thus before entering the market need to fulfill requirements like IEC, CISPR and MIL-STDs (military standards) and achieve EMI compliance.
+All of these machines rely on technology which can be disrupted by rogue electromagnetic energy, and thus undergo EMC testing to fulfill requirements like IEC, CISPR and MIL-STDs (military standards) and achieve EMI compliance.

 - Conduct Pre-Compliance Testing.
 You want your products to possess flawless EMI immunity and produce no more accidental energy than regulations require before they are formally tested.
 Test your devices in full-compliance test sites like anechoic chambers or RF shield enclosures.
 Rent full-compliance testers like EMI receivers.
 Depending on the product being tested, be sure to test for both the product’s immunity to EMI and the EMI emissions it generates, which are discussed in the sections below.
 Renting fully EMC-compliant test equipment from ATEC will save you money and time in the pre-compliance process—we are ISO-9001 certified and ISO 17025 accredited in calibration by the A2LA.

 - Choose an EMC test lab.
 Be sure to choose an EMC lab that is A2LA 17025 accredited.
 EMC accreditation is essential to establishing the validity of your testing when placing products on the market.
 Because of this, though, EMC labs are busy.
 Book your appointment months in advance, and plan out your pre-compliance testing so you can avoid expensive rescheduling.

 For manufacturers in many fields, testing the electromagnetic qualities of a product is an essential step in production.